fedecarg/jquery-paginate/README.md

 To use this script you need to:

-Include paginate.min.js in your document.
+Include `./js/paginate.js` in your HTML document:

 ```html
 <script type="text/javascript" src="js/paginate.js"></script>